-Because I am aware that different situations call for different approaches, as well as one-on-one excecutive coaching, I offer, and am certified to deliver three distinct coaching models:
+Because I am aware that different situations call for different approaches, as well as one-on-one excecutive coaching, I offer, and am certified to deliver, various coaching methodologies and assessments:

 3. Check that there is a real need for coaching.

 While coaching is beneficial in very many situations, I recommend considering the alternatives before engaging a coach.
-For example, would a trainer, mentor, or counselor be a more appropriate fit?
+For example, would a trainer, mentor, or counsellor be a more appropriate fit?

 Below are some downloads providing more in-depth information on what to look for when choosing a coach: